-- 4.1 Requests for deviation from this Regulation may be made by a Component President. - 4.2 Deviation from the Regulation requires the approval of the AEC and the Component President(s) with members in the bargaining unit.
+- 4.2 Requests for deviation from this Regulation may be made by the CBC of the NBOD or a Component President. - 4.3 Deviation from the Regulation requires the approval of the AEC and the Component President.

+REGULATION 15C

-15C - COLLECTIVE BARGAINING FOR DIRECTLY CHARTERED LOCALS AND REGIONAL BARGAINING UNITS
+COLLECTIVE BARGAINING FOR DIRECTLY CHARTERED LOCALS AND REGIONAL BARGAINING UNITS